iankronquist/zeta/README.md

     // have evaluated
 }

-// Make the fib and foo functions available to other modules exports.fib = fib;
+// Make the fib and foo functions available to other modules.
-exports.foo = foo;
+// If anyone imports this module, they will be getting a reference
+// To the "exports" object we are writing to here: exports.fib = fib exports.foo = foo
 ```

 Everything is still in flux.
 Your comments on the syntax and above